MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/get-started/install-web-add-ins.md

 :::image type="content" source="media/install-web-add-ins/com-to-web-add-in-gpo-setting.png" alt-text="The 'Disable web add-in installation on migration to new Outlook for Windows' Group Policy setting set to Not Configured.":::

 By default, the setting is set to **Not Configured**.
-To prevent installing web add-in counterparts of existing COM add-ins during the switch, perform the following:
+To prevent installing web add-in counterparts of existing COM add-ins during the switch, perform the following steps.

 1. Download the latest [Administrative Templates for Microsoft 365 Apps](https://www.microsoft.com/download/details.aspx?id=49030) tool.
 1. Open the **Local Group Policy Editor (gpedit.msc)**.